DAIC-tud/docs/content/en/support/training.md

 description: Help us to improve this documentation.
 ---

-## Upcoming training courses
+## Past and Upcoming training courses

-The _[Research Engineering and Infrastructure Team (REIT)](https://reit.tudelft.nl/)_ offer a series of training courses designed to enhance your expertise in utilizing DAIC.
-Current offerings are:
+The _[Research Engineering and Infrastructure Team (REIT)](https://reit.tudelft.nl/)_ offers a series of training courses designed to enhance your expertise in utilizing DAIC.
+These include: